Japanese fisherman regrets roughing up giant squid

 The squid, a male weighing 163 kg (360 pounds), died shortly after being pulled to the surface last Wednesday and was trucked to a research institute.

 Still, it was relatively small by giant squid standards.
-The largest ever caught measured some 18 metres from tail to tentacle tip.
+The largest ever caught measured some 18 meters from tail to tentacle tip.

 Goto, who has been besieged by calls from the media since word of his unusual haul became public, said he regretted the roughing up the squid had suffered.